Colombia's ELN rebels say deadly car bomb was legitimate act of war

 The car bombing - the worst in Colombia in almost 16 years - brought tens of thousands to streets nationwide on Sunday in protest against violence and solidarity with the police.
 The attack heightened fears that a new wave of bombings had been launched in reaction to right-wing Duque.

-The ELN, made up of some 2,000 fighters and considered a terrorist organization by the United States and European Union, began peace talks with the government of former President Juan Manuel Santos February 2017 but were postponed by Duque until the group stops attacks and frees all its hostages.
+The ELN, made up of some 2,000 fighters and considered a terrorist organization by the United States, began peace talks with the government of former President Juan Manuel Santos in February 2017 but were postponed by Duque until the group stops attacks and frees all its hostages.

-Duque on Friday asked Cuba, where talks were taking place, to capture and extradite 10 rebel leaders engaged in the talks.
+Duque on Friday asked Cuba, where negotiations were taking place, to capture and extradite 10 rebel leaders engaged in the talks.

-The ELN, which was formed by radical Catholic priests in 1964, urged Duque to send a team of peace negotiators back to Havana to restart the talks that stalled when he took office in August.
+The ELN, which was formed by radical Catholic priests in 1964, urged Duque to send a team of peace negotiators back to Havana to restart the talks, stalled when he took office in August.

-“President Duque, we want to reiterate that war is not the future of Colombia, it is peace, so we remind you that the best thing for the country is to send your delegation to the table to give continuity to the peace process and the construction of the agreements started by the previous government,” the ELN said.
+“President Duque, we reiterate that war is not the future of Colombia, it’s peace, so we remind you that the best thing for the country is to send your delegation to the table to give continuity to the peace process,” the ELN said.

 Cuba said it would respect the protocols of the negotiations it had been hosting and was consulting with both parties and the guarantors of the talks.

-The protocols provide minimum security guarantees for guerrilla leaders to return to Colombia, providing security from military attack for an agreed period.
+The protocols provide minimum security guarantees for guerrilla commanders to return to Colombia, providing security from military attack for an agreed period.

+In a tweet on Monday, Cuba’s Foreign Minister Bruno Rodriguez condemned attack.

+“Cuba has never allowed, nor will it ever allow, its territory to be used for the perpetration of terrorist actions against any state,” he said.

 The ELN was the second biggest rebel group until peace was signed with the Revolutionary Armed Forces of Colombia (FARC) in late 2016.

-The ELN, which has fought more than a dozen governments since it was formed, seeks land reform and opposes oil and mining activities by multinational companies, saying they take advantage of natural resources without benefiting Colombians.
+The ELN, which has fought more than a dozen governments, seeks land reform and opposes oil and mining activities by multinational companies, saying they take advantage of natural resources without benefiting Colombians.

 Reporting by Helen Murphy; Editing by Raissa Kasolowsky and Marguerita Choy